Contract Review Procedures

 OGC requires that contracts be reviewed in accordance with the following OGC Contract Review Procedures, before being signed.
 These procedures help you evaluate contracts that will be signed on behalf of the Board.

 Note: If you use a standard form contract previously approved by OGC to document your agreement, you will not use these procedures unless you or the other party to the contract makes or requests changes to the standard form contract.
-To search for a Systemwide Standard Contract, go to the Contracting and Procurement Practice Group Resource Pages.
+To search for a OGC Standard Contract, go to the OGC Standard Contracts web page.

 These procedures are a way for us to provide you with general information about your contract.
 These procedures cannot provide specific legal advice for any particular situation.
 Do not rely on this information as a substitute for obtaining legal advice from OGC, or your institution's attorney, if you need it.

 If these procedures do not require that your contract be reviewed by OGC, your use of these procedures means that you have complied with our requirements for review of your contract; however, it does not mean that we have "approved" your contract in the same way we would approve a contract we had actually seen.
 If you feel these procedures are not adequate for your needs, please feel free to consult with us directly.